Where Did Jesus Claim to be God in the Bible?

 Their argument will collapse on itself by the very criteria that they are demanding of you.
 If you are talking to one of our friends in the Muslim community, take it a step further.
 Ask them, where did Jesus ever say “I am the Virgin-born son of Mary.”
 He never said that.
 The Quran agrees with the Christian declaration that Jesus was born of a Virgin so if exact statements are what they require, the claims in their own book are then subject to the same scrutiny.
 Once you have removed the ridiculous demand for a single exact statement, you can now have a conversation that is more reasonable.
 The following is proof using scripture, in proper context, that Jesus did claim to be God.

-Proof Jesus Did Claim to Be God in the bible?
+Did Jesus Claim to Be God in the bible?
 Here’s Proof Using Audience Relevance

-One of the ways that we can come to the conclusion of whether Jesus did claim to be God is to observe the way those around Him, received Him.
+One of the ways that we can come to the conclusion to the question “Did Jesus claim to be God?” is to observe the way those around Him, received Him.
 Audience relevance is a key factor in understanding the proper context in Scripture.
 We can look to both His followers and opponents for this context.
 They were there with Jesus, and their reactions to Him tell us a lot about how they understood His intentions.
 Both sides took radical measures in their reaction to Jesus’ claims.

-Jesus’ Followers Knew Who He Claimed to Be.
+His Followers Knew Who Jesus Claimed to Be.

 Did Jesus claim to be God?
 His followers certainly thought so.
 Let’s start with those closest to Jesus.
 His Disciples and the Apostles of the 1st Century Church had no doubt that Jesus was making the claim to be God.
 They believed in Him, declared Him as Lord, and taught other people to do the same.
 Here are a few examples: